-19. Protective equipment for pipeline workers

-Except insofar as the Minister otherwise directs under the Act —

-(a) a safety helmet that complies with the requirements of the Australian Standard Specification AS Z10-1967, shall be provided for the purpose of protecting a person engaged in, or concerned with, operations being carried on, or works being executed in or in relation to a pipeline, on all occasions when injury to his head is likely to occur;

-(b) a person using, or associated with the use of, electrical welding or oxy cutting plant shall be provided with suitable eye protection that complies with the requirements of Australian Standards AS CZ7-1967, AS Z7-1967 and AS Z45-1967;

-(c) a person engaged in, or concerned with, operations in which his eyes are exposed to risk or injury by flying chips of metal shall be provided with suitable eye protection equipment that complies with the requirements of Australian Standards AS CZ7-1967 and AS Z7-1967;

-(d) a person handling equipment or material that is likely to cause injury to his hands shall be provided with suitable gloves complying with the requirements of Australian Standards Specification AS Z4-1963;

-(e) a person who has been provided with protective equipment under the preceding provisions of this regulation, shall wear it at all times while working under such conditions as require it to be provided;

-(f) a person engaged in, or concerned with, operations in which his feet are exposed to risk of injury, shall wear safety boots complying with the requirements of Australian Standard Specification AS Z3-1969 while working under such conditions as require them to be worn, unless where a legally qualified medical practitioner has certified that the wearing of those safety boots would be injurious to the health of that person.
+Penalty: a fine of $5 000.

+[Regulation 18 amended in Gazette 14 May 2010 p.
+2019.]

+[19.
+Deleted in Gazette 14 May 2010 p.
+2019.]

 20. Pipeline’s position to be signposted

-(1) Signs designed as indicated in the Second Schedule, or signs of such a kind as the Minister generally or in any special case directs under the Act, shall be erected by the licensee and maintained at each point where a pipeline enters or leaves the limits of a highway, road, railway, river, stream or dry creek bed and at any other point so directed by the Minister.
+(1) Signs of such a kind as the Minister generally or in any special case directs under the Act, shall be erected by the licensee and maintained at each point where a pipeline enters or leaves the limits of a highway, road, railway, river, stream or dry creek bed and at any other point so directed by the Minister.

 (2) When a pipeline that is marked as provided by this regulation or the direction of the Minister is removed from the situation that necessitated its being so marked, the signs shall be removed by the licensee.

+Penalty applicable to subregulations (1) and (2): a fine of $5 000.

 [Regulation 20 amended in Gazette 22 Jul 1994 p.
-3780.]
+3780; 14 May 2010 p.
+2019.]

 21. Inspector’s powers

-An inspector may examine or inquire into any phase of a construction of a pipeline or the installation of any component part of any pipeline, and may request rectification by the licensee of any part of the construction or installation that is not in accord with the Act or these regulations.
+An inspector, for the purposes of the Act other than a listed OSH law, may examine or inquire into any phase of a construction, modification or reconstruction of a pipeline or the installation of any component part of any pipeline, and may request rectification by the licensee of any part of the construction, modification, reconstruction or installation that is not in accord with the Act.

+[Regulation 21 amended in Gazette 14 May 2010 p.
+2020.]

 22. Disobeying inspector, consequence of

 Where any request by an inspector under regulation 21 is not complied with by the licensee the inspector may recommend that permission to operate the pipeline should be refused by the Minister.